redhat-cne/cloud-event-proxy/docs/metrics.md

 Title: Metrics
 ---

-SDK-GO populates [Prometheus][prometheus]  collectors for metrics reporting.
+cloud event proxy uses  [Prometheus][prometheus] for metrics reporting.
 The metrics can be used for real-time monitoring and debugging. cloud event proxy metrics collector does not persist its metrics; if a member restarts, the metrics will be reset.

 The simplest way to see the available metrics is to cURL the metrics endpoint `/metrics`.
 The format is described [here](http://prometheus.io/docs/instrumenting/exposition_formats/).